ragusa87/android-musicStop/readme.md

 ![Settings](https://github.com/ragusa87/android-musicStop/raw/master/google-play/settings-small.png "Settings")

 # Supported Players #
-This application simulate the "stop" button to stop the music.
+This application simulates the "stop" button to stop the music.
 It should work with any music player.
 ## Out-of-the-box ##
 * Google Music
 * Built-in player (Samsung, HTC,..)